Crypto-TII/TLS1.3/cpp/src/arduino/README.md

 or copy into the project all from c32 and include32 directories of https://github.com/mcarrickscott/TLSECC, edit config.py at !!!!!!!!! to use faster elliptic curve code from TLSECC project, and select only options 31, 42 and 44.
 This method works well with the Raspberry Pi
 Pico 2 W device, which does not support ECC608A hardware.
+We observe that on this device the crypto is about 1.5 times faster on the ARM core compared to the RISC-V core.

 (Sometimes the wifi works better from wifiNINA.h rather than wifi.h.
 See tls_wifi.h)